road.cc Buying Basics: Buying your first road bike

 The good news is, it's never been a better time to buy a new road bike.
 While the likes of Wiggo and Froome might belt around France on bikes costing anything up to £10,000, you don't need to spend anywhere near that much.
 Rapid development in the past couple of decades has seen entry-level bikes look ever better value for money, with much of that high-end technology trickling down to bikes we can all afford.

-First, you need to decide how much you are prepared to spend.
-What's your budget?
-Prices can start from about £250 and, generally speaking, the more you spend the lighter and better specified a bike will be.
+First, you need to decide how much you're prepared to spend Prices can start from about £250 and, generally speaking, the more you spend the lighter and better specified a bike will be.
 There is no right price.
-There's great choice between £300-500 these days and from £600 to £1000 you're entering the territory of truly capable road bikes.
-And beyond that, well you're entering a world of choice to suit all tastes.
+There's great choice between £300-500 these days and from £600 to £1000 you're entering the territory of very capable road bikes.
+Beyond that, well, you're entering a world of choice to suit all tastes.

 Do your research

 So, with a budget in mind, you want to do some research.
 Sure, you can just walk into your nearest bike shop, slap down some cash on the counter and leave with a road bike... and there's nothing wrong with that.
-But a bicycle is an investment and like most expensive investments, it's worth spending some time researching the options.
+But a bicycle is an investment and, as with most expensive investments, it's worth spending some time researching the options.

 The frame is the heart of your new road bike.
 It's where the majority of the budget goes.
-Frames can be made from a range of materials, the most common are steel, aluminium, titanium and carbon fibre.
-Each is a very worthy material in its own right.
+Frames can be made from a range of materials, the most common being steel, aluminium, titanium and carbon fibre.
+Each is a worthy material in its own right.

 Aluminium is the most common frame material for bikes costing under £1,000.
-It's a cheap material to make bikes from, and it's a very good material for road bikes: it's stiff and light.
-The latest frames boast some advanced features and design touches.
+It's a cheap and very good material to make bikes from because it's stiff and light.
+The latest aluminium frames boast some advanced features and design touches.

-Steel is a lovely material to build a road bike from.
+Steel is a lovely material for a road bike.
 However, it's most often found on custom bikes and those designed for touring these days.
-It's heavier than aluminium but has wonderful comfort properties, which is why it's become synonymous with comfort bikes.
-Howvever the latest stainless steel tubesets from Columbus and Reynolds demonstrate the material's suitability for lightweight race bikes, but they don't come cheap.
+It's heavier than aluminium but can be wonderfully comfortable.
+The latest stainless steel tubesets from Columbus and Reynolds demonstrate the material's suitability for lightweight race bikes although they don't come cheap.

-Once the most exotic material of them all, titanium is as light as aluminium and strong as steel, making it a wonderful material for bicycles.
-It is, however, difficult to work with and this has ensured that it has always been an expensive option, though it is steadily becoming slightly more affordable.
+Once the most exotic material of them all, titanium is as light as aluminium and as strong as steel, making it a wonderful material for bicycles.
+It is, however, difficult to work with and this means that it has always been an expensive option, although it is steadily becoming slightly more affordable.

-Finally, carbon fibre.
-We'll not argue, this is the material that most people want their road bike frame to be made from.
+Finally, there's carbon-fibre.
+This is the material that most people want their road bike frame to be made from.
 Once an ultra expensive choice, carbon fibre is now available at some very low prices, making it affordable to a large section of the bike-buying public.

-Carbon frames aren't all equal though.
-There's a huge difference between cheap and expensive carbon, down to the type of fibres used, how it's manufactured and other important factors that make a big impact.
-Carbon is wonderful in that it can be relatively easily manipulated by designers to tick whichever boxes they desire.
-Carbon offers light weight and, in the right hands, can be both stiff and comfortable.
+Carbon-fibre frames aren't all equal though.
+There's a huge difference between cheap and expensive carbon-fibre, down to the type of fibres used, how it's manufactured and other important factors that make a big impact.
+Carbon-fibre is great in that it can be relatively easily manipulated by designers to tick whichever boxes they desire.
+Carbon-fibre offers light weight and, in the right hands, can be both stiff and comfortable.

-While it's entirely conceivable that you'll want a carbon fibre frame, don't discount aluminium.
+While it's entirely conceivable that you'll want a carbon-fibre frame, don't discount aluminium.
 Often you will get an aluminium bike with far higher grade wheels and components than you could get on a carbon bike of a similar price, and that will contribute to a lower overall weight.
-That can lead to a far more enjoyable ride experience than you'll get from a carbon bike where the manufacturer has cut corners (heavy wheels, low spec groupset) to make a price point.
-So don't just put carbon at the top of your list because your friend has just bought a carbon bike!
+That can lead to a far more enjoyable ride experience than you'll get from a carbon-fibre bike where the manufacturer has cut corners (with heavy wheels or a low spec groupset) to make a price point.
+So don't just put carbon-fibre at the top of your list because your friend has bought a carbon-fibre bike!

 Choosing the right size

-Picking the right size can be difficult though.
-Generally, road bike are measure in centimetres but the way in which frames are measured varies between manufacturers.
+Picking the right size can be difficult.
+Generally, road bike are measured in centimetres but the way in which frames are measured varies between manufacturers.
 They're not all the same.
 Some offer three sizes and some offer 10 with smaller increments between them.
 However, as everyone has their own individual body shape it can get complicated.

 The best thing is to have a good look at the size chart on each manufacturer's website, and sling your leg over any bike you're considering buying.
-If you can get a short spin on a bike, even better, as you'll know almost instantly if it fits.
+If you can get a short spin on a bike, even better.

 If the bike fits